Where to Give Birth: Hospital, Birth Center or Home?

 Where Can I Find Additional Sources of Information?

-For a more information about your pregnancy and about selecting a hospital or birthing center, please visit Birth Center or Hospital Birth and the website Pregnancy And Children and the websites listed below.
+For a more information about your pregnancy and about selecting a hospital or birthing center, please visit the website Pregnancy And Children and the website listed below.